mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ![](./Pictures/At_dia_3_v2.png){width=90%}
 Fig 3.x - environmental positioning with game making activity mediating the interactions between stakeholders.

+This echoes research depicting wider constellations of activity systems working together on shared project (see diagram in) [@cakir_contradictions_2022].

 The broad intention here would be to examine the parts that make up each of the system with the learning experience being a partnership intervention between the activity systems of different stakeholders.